Watch lectures by Dr. Kaethler

 Sessional Instructor - Theology

 Dr. Carly Henderson is originally from the Midwest of the United States.
-She earned her BA in English Literature at Saint Mary’s College at Notre Dame, IN, before switching gears and earning her MA and PhD in Theology at The Pontifical John Paul II Institute for Studies in Marriage and Family in Washington, DC.
-Her main theological interests center around Mariology, the theology of St. John Paul II, and anthropological questions concerning existence, sexual difference and feminism.
-She recently moved from the US to Langley, BC, with her husband, Dr. David Henderson, and their two young children, and is excited to be part of the CPC community.
+She first earned her BA in English Literature at Saint Mary’s College at Notre Dame, IN.
+After that, she studied at The Pontifical John Paul II Institute for Studies in Marriage and Family in Washington, DC, where she received a masters degree and doctorate in theology.
+Her main theological interests center around the theology of St. John Paul II and theological anthropology, specifically in regards to sexual difference, feminism, maternity, and Mariology.
+Since 2021, she has lived in Langley, BC with her husband, Dr. David Henderson, and their two young children.
+In what spare time she can find, she enjoys baking, photography, reading, watching a good movie or show, and exploring BC with her family.

 Publications include: "Arriving at Mediation through Maternity: Understanding 'Maternal Mediation' in John Paul II" in Communio (*see link below); "Marriage and the Monarchy" in Humanum (**see link below).